section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 7. We added a Share button to share the UUID to others from the Live screen.

 Congratulations, :partying_face:
-You have developed a livestreaming app using React Native and Agora.
+You have developed a live streaming app using React Native and Agora.